zukunft/zukunft.com/docs/change_system_views.md

 1) add, change or remove component in the view (e.g. "name": "Change word") in the src/main/resources/messages/system_views.json
 2) update the position numbers in components if needed because json does not have a fixed order
-3) activate the line 86 ( $t->type_list_recreate($t); ) in test/reset_db.php so that the test/resources/api/type_lists/type_lists.json file is checked and can be updated
-4) run test/reset_db.php to update the database and update the test/resources/api/type_lists/type_lists.json with the result created based on the updated database
+3) run test/reset_db.php to update the database
+4) update the test/resources/api/type_lists/type_lists.json with the result created based on the updated database as suggested by the debug
-5) undo the removal of "7weight" and "8weight" (this is probably due to a bug in the system)
-6) deploy the changes to your local test host
+5) deploy the changes to your local test host
-7) if test/reset_db.php runs without error (beside the two missing lines in type_lists) deactivate the line 86 ( $t->type_list_recreate($t); ) in test/reset_db.php
+6) if test/reset_db.php runs without error (beside the two missing lines in type_lists) deactivate the line 86 ( $t->type_list_recreate($t); ) in test/reset_db.php
-8) run test/test.php and update the expected results of the test case where the changes are expected changes
+7) run test/test.php and update the expected results of the test case where the changes are expected changes
-9) repeat the deployment of the changes to your local test host and step 8 until the test runs without error
+8) repeat the deployment of the changes to your local test host and step 8 until the test runs without error
-10) git commit & git push
+9) git commit & git push

 add component type
 ------------------